bartificer/programming-by-stealth/docs/_tidbits/tidbit17.md

 Let's look at how such a build target is defined by creating a target for our 'start container' command.

-In the project root, create a file called 'Makefile' with the following content:
+In the project root, create a file called `Makefile` (also, case-sensitive and no extension) with the following content:

 ```make
 up: ## Start the Jekyll server in the background